-All information provided in this media is for information purposes only and does not create a legal relationship with TBS Factoring Service, LLC, or any of its affiliated entities (collectively, "TBS"), nor does it constitute a legal contract with TBS.
-This information is subject to change without prior notice.
-While all reasonable care is taken, TBS does not warrant the accuracy, completeness, timeliness, performance, or fitness for any particular purpose of the content herein, nor do we endorse or accept any responsibility for any views, advice, recommendations, or opinions expressed herein or in any material or sources that may be quoted, linked, or relied upon herein.
-In no event shall TBS be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such media or resource.
+All information provided in this media is for information purposes only and does not constitute a legal contract between TBS Factoring Service, LLC and any person or entity unless otherwise specified.
+Information in this media is subject to change without prior notice.
+Although every reasonable effort is made to present current and accurate information, TBS Factoring Service, LLC makes no guarantees of any kind.
+This media may contain information that is created and maintained by a variety of sources both internal and external to TBS Factoring Service, LLC.
+TBS Factoring Service, LLC does not control, monitor or guarantee the information contained in these media or information contained in links to other external web sites, and does not endorse any views expressed or products or services offered therein.
+In no event shall TBS Factoring Service, LLC be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods, or services available on or through any such media or resource.